alfaXphoori/Networks/EVE-NG/00_Install/Readme.md

 ## 📥 Installation Guide
 ### 💻 Bios
-- Turn ON Virtualization in Your Bios
+- Turn ON Virtualization in Your BIOS
 ### 💻 Virtualization Settings (Intel or AMD)

 - Ensure **Virtualization Technology (VT-x/AMD-V)** is enabled in BIOS.